DirtyHairy/kubernetes-from-scratch/README.md

 # Prerequesites

-The VMs are based on Debian Bullseye and are managed with vagrant.
+The VMs are based on Debian Bullseye and are managed with Vagrant.
 I am using an Apple Silicon Mac, so the `Vagrantfile` is written for Parallels and uses a custom built arm64 Bullseye box, but you should be able to swap in any other provider and (Bullseye) box at your leasure.
 However, **do not change** the